gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 4-15-23 Redo Celestron Prime Calculation
+Okay, found the error.
+Crosspiece is about 250 pixels.
+It spans 540 arc-seconds.
+That's a little more than 2 pixels per arc-second (NOT 2 arc-seconds per pixel!!!).
+Complete math yields .463 pixels per arc-second...or 27.78 pixels per arc-minute...which is close to the 22.25 number from 4/9.
+WHEW!

 # 4-11-23 Orion, Leo, Beehive, Sombrero
 Good session down in lafayette.
 My notes: